7 Stages of Grief After a Breakup (& How to Move On)

 Can a heartbreak traumatize you?

-Yes, a heartbreak can lead to emotional trauma, especially if the relationship was intense and the breakup unexpected.
+Yes, a heartbreak can lead to emotional trauma, especially if the relationship was intense and the breakup was unexpected.
 The profound sense of loss and rejection can trigger symptoms similar to post-traumatic stress, affecting one’s emotional well-being and perception of future relationships.

 -